Need confidential advice? Perhaps one of the following people can help you.

 You can approach the Occupational Social Work Facility for help and advice for various situations, for example, for questions in connection with work and well-being, such as collaboration problems, reorganisations, stress, personal problems, etc.

-In case of undesirable behaviour of colleagues or supervisors (including sexual harassment) you should contact the WU counsellor.
+In case of undesirable behaviour of colleagues or supervisors (including sexual harassment) you should contact the counsellor for undesirable behaviour.

-In case of suspected improper scientific acts such as fraud, plagiarism, infringement of copyright or incomplete information, the Wageningen UR scientific integrity officers can give advice.
+In case of suspected improper scientific acts such as fraud, plagiarism, infringement of copyright or incomplete information, the WUR scientific integrity officers can give advice.